 Fasten off and tie in ends.

-Border: work 1 SC in each space around in a contrasting color.
+work 1 SC in each space around in a contrasting color.
 Fasten off and leave a tail for sewing in.

-Work a chain of 6 foundation crochet stitches (if you’ve never done a foundation stitch, see my tutorial here.).
+To make the wings with this crochet owl amigurumi pattern, you’ll need to work a chain of 6 foundation crochet stitches (if you’ve never done a foundation stitch, see my tutorial here.).
 Alternatively, you could just work a chain of 8, and a row of 6 HDC all the way down.

 Then, working from that chain, CH 2 to start a new row. work 1 SC, 1 HDC, 1 DC, 1 DC, 1 HDC, 1 SC, turn and work the same pattern on the other side.
 Fasten off and sew in ends.